Yoshua Bengio, Kolya Malkin, Moksh Jain (2022)

 It is a stochastic policy because it makes sense to apply it when constructing $x$ can be done through a sequence of steps, which can be thought of as internal actions (they are meant to construct things like thoughts or plans or explanations).
 That sequential construction is convenient to sample compositional objects, which can often be defined by composing elements in some order, with generally many possible orders leading to the same object.

 Figure 1.
 A constructive trajectory to build a lego object goes through a sequence of steps (each adding a lego block).
 The same object could be obtained in exponentially many different ways.
-The state of the GFlowNet describes the object (or partially constructed object) and the trajectories leading into it specify how it could have been build.
+The state of the GFlowNet describes the object (or partially constructed object) and the trajectories leading into it specify how it could have been built.
 The forward-sampling policy of the GFlowNet performs one change to the state at a time (e.g. adding one lego block), but we can also define a backward-sampling policy that undoes such changes (e.g. removing a lego block), and they can be combined (e.g., to form a Markov chain by which we can fix our current attempt at a lego boat).
 When we decide to show our construction, we have reached a terminal state and we may get a reward which, e.g., is higher for boat-looking constructions, and can also be interpreted as exp(-energy), i.e., as an unnormalized probability function.
 The GFlowNet forward-sampling policy tells us how we could generate the potentially exponentially many boat-looking constructions.
 An intermediate quantity can be estimated, the flow, and the flow in the initial state corresponds to a free energy or normalizing constant (summing over all values of the reward of attainable terminal states).
 This flow can be generalized to estimate marginalized quantities such as marginal and conditional probabilities over subsets of random variables, which require in principle summing over exponentially many paths or terminal states.

 Figure 1.
 A constructive trajectory to build a lego object goes through a sequence of steps (each adding a lego block).
 The same object could be obtained in exponentially many different ways.
-The state of the GFlowNet describes the object (or partially constructed object) and the trajectories leading into it specify how it could have been build.
+The state of the GFlowNet describes the object (or partially constructed object) and the trajectories leading into it specify how it could have been built.
 The forward-sampling policy of the GFlowNet performs one change to the state at a time (e.g. adding one lego block), but we can also define a backward-sampling policy that undoes such changes (e.g. removing a lego block), and they can be combined (e.g., to form a Markov chain by which we can fix our current attempt at a lego boat).
 When we decide to show our construction, we have reached a terminal state and we may get a reward which, e.g., is higher for boat-looking constructions, and can also be interpreted as exp(-energy), i.e., as an unnormalized probability function.
 The GFlowNet forward-sampling policy tells us how we could generate the potentially exponentially many boat-looking constructions.
 An intermediate quantity can be estimated, the flow, and the flow in the initial state corresponds to a free energy or normalizing constant (summing over all values of the reward of attainable terminal states).
 This flow can be generalized to estimate marginalized quantities such as marginal and conditional probabilities over subsets of random variables, which require in principle summing over exponentially many paths or terminal states.

 A neural net can be used to sample each of these forward-going constructive actions, one at a time.
 An object $x$ is done being constructed when a special "exit" action or a deterministic criterion of the state (e.g., $x$ has exactly $n$ elements) has been triggered, when we have reached a terminal state $x$, and after which we can get a reward $R(x)$.
 Seen as a stochastic policy, the GFlowNet has an action space (for deciding what to do at each step) and a state space (for the partially constructed objects).
 Each sequence of actions $(a_0, a_1, \ldots)$ forms a trajectory $\tau$ that is a sequence of states $(s_0,s_1,s_2,\ldots)$.
-There may be many trajectories that lead to the same state $s_t$ (think about how one can construct a set by inserting elements in any order, or build a graph by pasting graph pieces again in many possible orders, or like in Figure 1, constructing the same lego boat in many different ways).
+There may be many trajectories that lead to the same state $s_t$ (think about how one can construct a set by inserting elements in any order, or build a graph by pasting graph pieces again in many possible orders, transforming a vector through a sequence of stochastic steps like in Denoising Diffusion, or like in Figure 1, constructing the same lego boat in many different ways).
 The last state $s_n$ of a complete trajectory $\tau$ is an object $x \in \cal X$ that the GFlowNet can sample, and the training objective aims at making it sample $x$ with probability proportional to $R(x)$.
 Note that [2] discusses how to generalize this to having intermediate rewards and not just at the end of the trajectory.

 A GFlowNet is a generative model because after (and during) training we can sample from it, but in its most basic form its training objective is about matching a reward function $R$ rather than fitting a finite dataset (the usual objective for generative models).
 Since $R$ is not an external quantity (like in typical RL) but an internal quantity (e.g. corresponding to an energy function in a world model), it means that the quality of training of a GFlowNet does not depend on the size of a fixed external training dataset but rather on how much compute is available to query $R$ on many trajectories.
 Training the GFlowNet can be done by repeatedly querying that function, so we can make our GFlowNet as big a neural net as we can afford computationally, without necessarily worrying about overfitting.
+Underfitting is the real danger, instead.
 Going back to the lego construction, we are not trying to find the most boat-looking lego structure, but a way to sample from all the boat-looking structures.
-Because of the sequential construction of objects $x$ (with an unbounded number of steps), it is very convenient to generate variable-size structured objects, like sets, graphs, lists, programs or other recursively constructed data structures.
+Because of the sequential construction of objects $x$ (with an arbitrary number of steps), it is very convenient to generate variable-size structured objects, like sets, graphs, lists, programs or other recursively constructed data structures.
 Note that a GFlowNet can also define a backward-sampling procedure, i.e., given a constructed object, we could sample a plausible trajectory that could have led to constructing it.
 The forward-sampling policy is called $P_F$ below and the backward-sampling policy is called $P_B$.

 In terms of neural net architectures, the simplest GFlowNet architecture is one where we have a neural net (as large as we can afford) that outputs a stochastic policy $\pi(a_t|s_t)$, where $s_t$ represents a partially constructed object and $a_t$ is one of the possible actions from $s_t$.
 In regular GFlowNets, choosing $a_t$ from $s_t$ deterministically yields some $s_{t+1}$, which means that we can also write $\pi(a_t|s_t)=P_F(s_{t+1}|s_t)$ for that policy.
 It makes sense to consider deterministic transitions when the policy is an internal policy, not operating in some stochastic external environment, but instead performing computational choices (like what to attend to, what computation to perform, what memory to retrieve, etc).
 GFlowNets are motivated by the kind of internal policy which could model cognition, i.e., the sequence of micro-choices about internal computation of a thinking agent corresponding to a form of probabilistic inference. $P_F$ stands for the "forward" transition probability along the GFlowNet constructive process to generate these structured internal computational constructions.
 The same neural net is used at every step, but it produces a stochastic output $a_t$, from which a next state $s_{t+1}=T(s_t,a_t)$ is obtained (the form of $T$ is application-dependent, e.g., following the rules of chemistry if $s_t$ is a partially constructed molecule represented as a graph and $a_t$ puts an atom as a specific new node connected to an existing node in the graph).
 Since the state is a variable-size object, the neural net better have an appropriate architecture for taking such objects in input (e.g., an RNN, a graph neural net or a transformer).
 We can thus more generally see the iterated application of the GFlowNet decisions as a particular form of recurrent stochastic net where the hidden recurrent state ($s_t$) is stochastic.